hemerajs/momos/README.md

 - **Fallback**: Define default content or an error template with `<ssi-error>`
 - **Reliable**: Define timeout message with `<ssi-timeout>`
 - **Just HTML**: Define SSI fragments with HTML element `<ssi>`

+## Why you don't use Nginx?
+Good point.
+Nginx is a great proxy and although it already provide a robust SSI directives I would like to see a solution which don't require a restart or reload of the proxy when parmaters has to be changed.
+The transitions between defining SSI fragments and configure them should be smooth for any kind of developer.
+Momos should provide a high performance proxy to provide advanced SSI functionality.
+Any developer should be able to place SSI fragments and configure them with only html knowledge.
+Momos is very easy to extend.

 ## What are SSI?